Once (Pearl Jam song)

 "Once" is a song by the American rock band Pearl Jam.
-Featuring lyrics written by vocalist Eddie Vedder and music written by guitarist Stone Gossard, "Once" is the first track on the band's debut album, Ten (1991).
+Featuring lyrics written by vocalist Eddie Vedder and music written by guitarist Stone Gossard, "Once" is the first track on the band's debut studio album, Ten (1991).
 On Ten, it is preceded by a brief interlude of the album's closing hidden track, "Master/Slave".
 Besides Ten, the song was also featured as a B-side on the single for "Alive".
 Remixed versions of the song were included on Pearl Jam's 2004 greatest hits album, Rearviewmirror (Greatest Hits 1991–2003), and the 2009 Ten reissue.
-The song is one of the band's heaviest compositions to date.
+It has been described as one of the band's heaviest songs.

 Origin and recording

 "Once" features lyrics written by vocalist Eddie Vedder and music written by guitarist Stone Gossard.
 The song originated as an instrumental demo titled "Agyptian Crave" that was written by Gossard in 1990.
 The instrumental was one of five songs compiled onto a tape called Stone Gossard Demos '91 that was circulated in the hopes of finding a singer and drummer for the group.

 The tape made its way into the hands of Vedder, who was working as a gas station attendant in San Diego, California at the time.
 He listened to the tape shortly before going surfing, where lyrics came to him.
 Vedder recorded vocals for three of the songs on the demo tape, one of which was "Once", and mailed the tape back to Seattle.
 Upon hearing the tape, the band invited Vedder to come to Seattle and he was asked to join the band.